nopnop2002/esp-idf-sx126x/ws/README.md

 ### LoRa to WebSocket
-Receive from LoRa and publish as WebSocket.
+Receive from LoRa and send to WebSocket.
 ESP32 acts as Web Client.
 You can use ws-server.py as Web Server.
 You need to install websocket-server from here.